There will be discussion of suicide, depression, anxiety, and eating disorders.

 When I was released, my best friend and a few of our other friends were waiting outside of the hospital.
 They were ready to help me start my life over.
 Most importantly, they were there to help me get better.

 There’s no headings or lists I could add to make this fit my standard blog post style.
 I don’t want to turn this into something like that.
-Today is different than any other anniversary of this day.
+Somehow, today is different than any other anniversary of this day.

-Today, I feel strong.
-Today, I feel healthy.
-Today, I feel grateful and very loved.
+Today, I feel strong and healthy.
+Also, I feel grateful and very loved.
 I’m so thankful for everyone who didn’t give up on me when I wanted to give up on myself.
 I’m also incredibly grateful for this journey, because it has showed me not only who I am but what I’m capable of.
 From this year forward, July 11th is a celebration.

 I have grown more than I could have imagined.
-I wrote a book and am working on a second one.
-I inspire others to love and accept their bodies and themselves just as they are.
+This past year, I wrote a book and am working on a second one.
+Each and every day, I try to inspire others to love and accept their bodies and themselves just as they are.
 I want to be that voice telling someone who has doubt that they are beautiful and worthy.
 I want my kids to grow up and feel amazing about themselves.

 I’m just so proud of how far I’ve come.
 I don’t even know who I was all of those years.
 I’m sorry to those who I hurt.
 But I am not sorry for doing what was best for me, because choosing to live and walk out of that old, destructive life was the best decision I ever made.